 The Council's accounts include its share of the provision in respect of the cost of successful appeals against valuations for business rates (see note 5.26).
-At 31 March 2020 the Council's share stood at £2.072m and after taking into account the sums utilised in 2020/21, the provision increased to £2.614m at 31 March 2021.
-The increase was due to the introduction of the Check, Challenge, Appeal process, which has resulted in a considerable delay in appeals, also a significant backlog in the Valuation Office dealing with appeals.
-There is also a significant provision in respect of Hertfordshire Building Control Limited (HBCL) potential losses.
-Final figures are not yet available from HBCL, but the Company are forecasting a small surplus in year, so no change has been made to the provision for the year.
+At 31 March 2021 the Council's share stood at £2.614m and after taking into account the sums utilised in 2021/22, the provision decreased to £1.363m at 31 March 2022.
+The decrease was due to the large number of Check, Challenge, Appeal settlements in 2021/22.
+The provision classification between long and short term was revised as a result of additional information provided to the Council from it's business rates valuation advisor.